AR-796/Dine-Easy/README.md

 Node.js (v14 or higher)
-MongoDB installed and running locally or a cloud database connection Git for cloning the repository
+MongoDB installed and running locally or a cloud database connection

+Git for cloning the repository
 Getting Started
 1. Clone the Repository
-sh
-Copy
-Edit
 git clone https://github.com/AR-796/GoFood.git
 cd GoFood

-2. Set Up the Backend
+3. Set Up the Backend
-Navigate to the backend directory:
+Navigate to the backend directory: cd backend

-sh
-Copy
-Edit
-cd backend
 Install dependencies:

-sh
-Copy
-Edit
 npm install

 Create a .env file in the backend directory and configure environment variables:

-ini
-Copy
-Edit
 PORT=5000
 MONGODB_URI=<your_mongodb_connection_string>
 JWT_SECRET=<your_jwt_secret>

 Start the backend server:

-sh
-Copy
-Edit
 npm start

 3. Set Up the Frontend
-Navigate to the frontend directory:
+Navigate to the frontend directory: cd ../frontend

-sh
-Copy
-Edit
-cd ../frontend
 Install dependencies:

-sh
-Copy
-Edit
 npm install

-Start the frontend application:
+Start the frontend application: npm start

-sh
-Copy
-Edit
-npm start
 4. Access the Application
-Open your browser and go to: http://localhost:3000 Usage
+Open your browser and go to: http://localhost:3000

+Usage
 Users: Can sign up, browse restaurants, add items to their cart, and place orders.
 Admin (if applicable): Can manage restaurants, menus, and order statuses.

 Related Projects
 Check out another project: Smart Chat Bot – A web application that facilitates real-time customer support interactions using WebSockets and AI-driven features.